mh1011/yet-another-hello-world/README.md

 # "Hello World" Program For GitHub

-##### Purpose of this program is to get myself familiarize with Git and GitHub.
+##### The purpose of this program is to familiarize myself with Git and GitHub.

 #### Objectives:
 01. Install Git on the System
           - GNU/Linux
           - MS Windows
 02. Familiarized with basic commands
-03. Write a **Hello World** program in known languages (or have intention to learn)
+03. Write a **Hello World** program in known languages (or have the intention to learn)
           - C
           - Python
           - Assembly (x86_64)
           - CPP
           - Haskell
           - Java
-04. Commit the program
+04. Commit to the program
 05. Add a **README.md** file
 06. Edit **README.md** file according to **Mark Down** syntax

 #### Lists of Familiarized Commands:

-Check Status of working files
+Check the Status of working files
 >_git status_

-Adds files to index
+Adds files to the index
 >_git add filename_

 Add all